 - Cycle Gear.
 Active and retired police, military, fire, and EMS personnel can get a 10% discount on motorcycle and bicycle accessories from Cycle Gear.
 Call customer service at 800-292-5343 to place your order.

 - GoRuck.
-U.S. first responders, service members, public school teachers, and government workers all get 15% off full-priced rucksacks and other fitness gear from GoRuck.
+U.S. first responders, service members, public school teachers, and government workers get 15% off full-priced rucksacks and other fitness gear from GoRuck.
 They also receive a 25% discount on events such as races.
 The site uses GovX ID for verification.

 - Tactical Gear.
 Products from Tactical Gear are suitable for outdoor activities like camping and hunting or for military field operations.
 The site offers a 10% military discount to first responders and all military personnel — active-duty, retired, or veterans — and military families.
 Use ID.me for verification.